Hoffee-Toffee/Troll-Toll-Calculator/README.md

 As a registered troll toll operator user:
 * I want to be able to log in to my account set up using auth
 * I want to be able to save my favourite bridges
+* I want to set one bridge as my active-bridge and log every time I take a toll

 ### Stretch